theopendle/ansible-playground/README.md

 ### Trigger execution

-Once your playbook is in the volume directory, you can tell the ansible-server container to execute it using the `run_playbook` bash script:
+Once your playbook is in the volume directory, you can tell the ansible-controller container to execute it using the `run_playbook` bash script:

 ```bash
 ./run_playbook <your-playbook-name>